-Protecting yourself on Facebook sometimes requires unfriending or even blocking someone.
+Protecting yourself on Facebook sometimes requires "unfriending" or even blocking someone.
 If someone is stalking, offending, or annoying you on Facebook, you have the option to block him or her.

 Blocking someone on Facebook entirely removes your account from that person's account.
 He or she will not be able to find you even if he or she searches for you.
 This is one of the tools you can use to safeguard your privacy.
 You can restrict someone's access to your posts on Facebook.
 Blocking someone prevents that person from following you or reading your posts.
 Remember that if you block a Facebook account, you did not delete it.
-Blocking only affects your account, not the entire social-networking platform.
+Blocking only affects your account, not the entire social networking platform.

 To block and unblock a user account, follow the step-by-step guide below.

 1. Open f Facebook by tapping it.
-Tap more then tap Privacy Shortcuts.
+Tap then scroll down to Help & Settings.
+Tap Privacy Shortcuts.
 This will open the Privacy Shortcuts page.

 2. You can change your account's privacy settings here.
 You can, for instance, control who can see your pictures, posts, and other stuff; limit who can contact you; and even stop someone from accessing your account.
 To block a Facebook user, tap How do I stop someone from bothering me?
+A drop-down list will appear.

-3. Type the name or e-mail address of the person you want to block into the Add name or e-mail field.
-Then tap the Block button.
-You should see a list of users.
-Choose from the list the person you want to block and tap the Block button beside his or her name.
-This will command Facebook not to let that person access your account.
-You will be asked to confirm your decision.
+3. Type the name or e-mail address of a person you want to block into the Add name or email field then tap the Block button.
+You should see a list of Facebook users with the same name.
+Choose the person you want to block and tap the Block button beside that person's name.
+A window will open that lists down the consequences of blocking that person.
+Consider all these and if you are really decided, tap the Block button.

-4. Tap the Block button if you are sure.
-Note that the name of the person you blocked is now listed under Blocked users.
-That means he or she cannot see your posts, messages, and status updates anymore.
-To unblock him or her, tap the Unblock button beside his or her name.
-This will let Facebook know you want to change your mind.
+4. You should see that the name of the person you blocked is now listed under Blocked users.
+This means that person can no longer see your posts, messages, and status updates, nor can the person tag you, invite you to events/groups, start a conversation with you, and add you as a friend.

+5. In case you change your mind, you can unblock the person by tapping the Unblock button beside the person's name.
+This will let Facebook know you want to change your decision to block that person.
 Facebook will ask you to confirm your decision.

-5. Tap the Unblock button if you are sure.
-Note that his/her name is no longer on the list of Blocked users.
-Wait 48 hours for unblocking to take effect.
-Remember that it is easy to block a user but it will take a few days to unblock him/her.
+Tap the Unblock button if you are certain about this.

+6. You should see a yellow banner telling you that you unblocked the user.
+Note that his or her name is no longer on the list of Blocked users.
+Wait 48 hours for unblocking to fully take effect.
+Remember that it is easy to block a user but it will take a few days to unblock him or her.

-6. Congratulations!
+7. Congratulations!
 You now know how to block and unblock a user.